axlan/robopenguins-blog/_posts/2026-03-03-dash-turtle-game.md

 - The front, right, and left LEDs match the colors of the controller buttons to help the player understand how clockwise and counterclockwise turns correspond to the bot's relative position.
 - The light on top of the bot indicates if it's busy.
 When sending commands in real time, it will sigh if a new command is sent while executing the previous one.

+I went on a little side quest when I was trying to get the robot's sound effects working.
+To get the Dash to play sound, the command specifies a sound effects file name on the bot.
+A lot of the files in the original library were no longer working.
+I downloaded the APK and extracted the files with `apktool`.
+This would have been another avenue for reverse engineering the interface since it had the java implementation including debug information.
+It also had the robot's firmware with the actual audio files that got compiled in.

 # Making the NFC Card Reader

 The code for the reader can be found at: